ICCA Partnerships

 Learn More About the Beading Workshop at The Bentway.

-We’re thrilled to announce a new partnership with the Indigenous Editors Association and CARFAC National!
-Together, we’ll research fee schedules tailored to the unique needs of Indigenous writers, editors, and curators, ensuring fair and equitable compensation within the arts sector.
+The Indigenous Curatorial Collective (ICCA) is thrilled to announce a new partnership with the Indigenous Editors Association and CARFAC National.
+Together, the three organizations are developing fee schedules tailored to the unique needs of Indigenous writers, editors, and curators.
+This collaborative initiative seeks input from experienced independent curators to help establish fair and equitable standards for creative and curatorial work across the arts sector.

 More Information Coming Soon